IBM/BluePic/Docs/OpenWhisk.md

 # Setup OpenWhisk
 1) Create an OpenWhisk account on the [Welcome to Bluemix OpenWhisk](https://new-console.ng.bluemix.net/openwhisk/) page.

 2) Download and install the [OpenWhisk CLI](https://new-console.ng.bluemix.net/openwhisk/cli) zip with an executable inside.
 Once downloaded, unzip the file and either start using the `wsk` command right there or add the wsk executable to your `PATH`.
-Then set your OpenWhisk namespace and auth key as mentioned in step 2 of the "Configure CLI" page.
+Then set your OpenWhisk API host and auth key as mentioned in step 2 of the "Configure CLI" page.

 3) On that same [OpenWhisk CLI](https://new-console.ng.bluemix.net/openwhisk/cli) page, you can find the values needed to populate the [properties.json](../BluePic-Server/properties.json) file under the `Bluepic-Server` directory.